yale-mgt-858-spring-2021/mongodb-starter/README.md

   ```
   Much better on the eyes!
 Rather than type .pretty() after each query we write,
   we can just make this the default option.
+That's left as an exercise to the

-  Before starting, make sure you add this to the beginning of your file!
+  reader.
+It won't matter for the grading whether your answer is "pretty" or not.

-    DBQuery.prototype._prettyShell = true
+  To get started, accept [this GitHub Classrom Invite](https://classroom.github.com/a/m-ArdGUH).